Milicz: Sights

 The castle of the Oleśnica Dukes erected in the 14th century was destroyed in World War II.
 The Maltzahn dynasty left a Late Baroque-Neoclassical palace erected in 1798 with an English garden, the first in Silesia.
 Since 1963 the building is the seat of a secondary forestry college.

+Transport

+National road 15 passes through Milicz connecting it to Krotoszyn to the north and to Trzebnica in the south.

+Vovoideship roads 439 passes through Milicz.

+Milicz has a station on the Polish Coal Trunk Line.